PurroWallet/purro-extension/docs/FEATURES_BUILDING.md

   - [x] **Watchlist system** for favorite dApps
   - [x] **Direct dApp integration** with one-click access
   - [x] **dApp categorization** (DeFi, Bridge, DEX, NFT, etc.)

+  > Explorer is a curated directory (links only) that opens external sites; it does not alter page content beyond provider injection.
 - [x] **NFT Screen** with collection viewing
 - [x] **History Screen** with transaction history
 - [x] **Account switching** with account sheet